kejonaMC/GeyserUpdater/README.md

 This plugin allows you to update geyser without much effort.
 Update Geyser with Command or you can set an Auto Update.

+## Downloading

+To download you can either go to the actions button in the github bar and download a zip with a jar inside or go to releases on the right of your screen and download the jar there.

 ## Installation